tutek1/DTLabs/01_Basics/lab01.md

 ## 3D Navigation
 Duration: hh:mm:ss

 In this section we will learn several ways how to move in the 3D scene view (for 2D it is very similar).
-There are 2 main ways:
+Let's first open our testing scene.
+In the FileSystem open the folder `3D` -> `Debug` and open the `debug_3d_scene.tscn` file.
+Now there are 2 main ways to move in the scene view:

 ### Middle Mouse Button (MMB)
 You can hold the middle mouse button to move in different ways in the scene and can be seen in this video: